Progressive Tax

 Understanding the progressive tax system

-It aims at reducing the burden of taxation on low-income earners.
-If both poor and rich people were required to pay the same amount of taxes regardless of income, then the effect on real purchasing power would be much more significant on the poorer people than the rich.
+It aims to reduce the burden of taxation on low-income earners.
+If both poor and rich people were required to pay the same amount of taxes regardless of income, then the effect on real purchasing power would be much more significant on the poorer people than on the rich.

-Some systems of taxing may be more progressive than others.
-It depends on the range of the brackets: the wider the range, the more progressive the taxing schedule.
+Some tax systems may be more progressive than others.
+This depends on the range of the brackets: the wider the range, the more progressive the taxing schedule.

-For example, a system with tax brackets ranging between 10% and 60% is more progressive than one with brackets ranging from 10% and 30%.
+For example, a system with tax brackets between 10% and 60% is more progressive than one with brackets between 10% and 30%.
 That is because the first system collects a larger portion of taxes from the rich than the second.

 It is important to note that such a taxing system does not tax a person’s income under one bracket.
-It taxes at multiple rates as the income of the taxpayer increases.
+It taxes at multiple rates as the taxpayer's income increases.
 Different portions of a person’s income are charged different tax rates.

 History of the progressive taxing system

-Progressive taxing schedules weren’t around in the United States until the passing of the Revenue Act of 1861.
-This act was passed mainly to fund the civil war against the Confederacy.
+Progressive taxing schedules weren’t around in the United States until the Revenue Act of 1861.
+This act was passed mainly to fund the Civil War against the Confederacy.
 However, that act only imposed a flat tax of 3% on people who earned more than $800.

-It was in 1862 that tax brackets were formally introduced.
-The second Revenue Act of 1862 canceled the previous tax provision from 1961.
+Tax brackets were formally introduced in 1862.
+The Second Revenue Act of 1862 canceled the previous tax provision from 1961.
 The first progressive tax schedule replaced the proportional tax.

 This system charged 3% on people who earned between $600 and $10,000 and 5% on people who earned more than $10,000.
 The procedure differed between single filers, married (joint and separate), and head of household filers.

-This tax structure remained intact until 1872, until it was reinstated during the presidency of William Howard Taft in the 16th amendment of the US constitution.
+This tax structure remained intact until 1872, when it was reinstated during the presidency of William Howard Taft in the 16th amendment of the US Constitution.
 It stated:

 “The Congress shall have the power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.”